NFDI4Microbiota/MetadataStandards/README.md

 - Metaproteomes
 - Metabolomes

-### Additionally, standards are being considered for data integrity and data transfer to ensure quality remains high throughout various processes of data file exchange.
+### Additionally, standards are being considered for data integrity and data transfer to ensure quality is maintained throughout various processes of data file exchange.